Holiday to Poland - Let's plan seven days and see the best places

 It’s a very popular point for winter sports and summertime mountain climbing and hiking.

 You can find some interesting hiking routes to take in the Tatra mountains.
 Most are summer routes, as in winter might be a little dangerous and very cold.

 The central point in Zakopane is Krupówki St. with numerous regional restaurants and local market.

 If you are going to Zakopane it might a great idea to stay for the night.
 Otherwise is better to have a rental car, as it is difficult to see a lot of things in the surroundings.

-Except from hiking and skiing on the mountains, there are also some other interesting things to do in Zakopane.
+Except for hiking and skiing in the mountains, there are also some other interesting things to do in Zakopane.
 For example thermal pools

 How to get to Zakopane from Krakow